novnc/websockify/README.md

     `sudo ./run 2023 --wrap-mode=respawn -- telnetd -debug 2023`

-The `wstelnet.html` page demonstrates a simple WebSockets based telnet client (use 'localhost' and '2023' for the host and port respectively).
+The `wstelnet.html` page in the [websockify-js](https://github.com/novnc/websockify-js)
+project demonstrates a simple WebSockets based telnet client (use 'localhost' and '2023' for the host and port respectively).

-### Installing the Python implementation of websockify
+### Installing websockify

 Download one of the releases or the latest development version, extract it and run `python setup.py install` as root in the directory where you